Genzer/docs3/README.md

 # docs3 - Docs on S3

+**DEPRECATION NOTICE**
+This repository is no longer maintained.
+I advised you to use https://github.com/nginxinc/nginx-s3-gateway instead.

 This repository aims to serve static files stored in AWS S3 Bucket through a very simple HTTP API.

 The reason for this module is that I want to host some static websites (mainly documentations) but I don't want to use make my Bucket _publicly read from the Internet_.